What do these words mean?

 Person employed by the LA to help parents and LA meet their respective statutory obligations in relation to school attendance.
 In some areas education welfare officers are known as education social workers.

 First tier Tribunal (Special Educational Needs & Disability)

 An independent tribunal, which hears parents' appeals against decisions of the LA about a child’s special educational needs.
 The tribunal is governed by the special educational needs and disability tribunal Regulations 2002 and they must have regard to the SEN Code of Practice.

 A free school is a type of academy, which is free to attend, but not controlled by the LA.
-Free schools receive state funding via the Education Funding Agency.
+Free schools receive state funding via the Education and Skills Funding Agency.

 A model of action and intervention in schools and early education settings to help children who have special educational needs.
 There are four stages of action in the graduated approach - Assess, Plan, Do and Review.

 A school that is not maintained by a LA.

 A person recruited locally by a voluntary or community organisation to help families going through an education, health and care needs assessment and the process of developing an education, health and care plan.